Table of Contents

 That’s why modern phishing protection software and anti-phishing services are now focused on detecting these kits before they cause damage.
 If your business landscape includes customer data, then using reliable phishing solutions is not just wise but an absolute necessity.

 Phishing as a Service (PhaaS) platforms offer cybercriminals ready-to-use attack kits that work through multiple entry points.
-These are the most common ways scammers try to get in:

 These methods show just how far phishing-as-a-service has evolved from simple email scams to high-level attacks targeting crypto platforms and big-name companies.